reside-ic/reside-ic.github.io/content/about.md

 When not writing code she can often be found gigging as a professional hula hooper (yes, that's a thing!) or messing around with her DJ decks.
 {{< /person >}}
-{{< person name="Carol Brickley"img="ceeb.jpeg" url="https://github.com/ceeb950">}}
-Carol has a BSc (physics) and MPhil from Imperial and a PhD (physics) from Bristol.
-She then felt the lure of scientific and technical software and has worked in this area ever since.
-Working mainly with C++, Java and python, she is a Scrum Master and has a CITP, Certification of IT Professionals, from the BCS.
-Interests are fitness training, walking and she volunteers as a childrens' worker at her church.
-{{< /person >}}
 {{< person name="Emma Russell" img="emma.jpg" url="https://github.com/EmmaLRussell">}}
 Emma started out coding laboratory process control for combinatorial chemistry, then survived several years in start-ups in the wild West Country before bringing her considerable web development expertise to RESIDE.